Paco644/PacosModLoader/README.md

 After running the game with your mod and the manager, find config files in `BepInEx/config/`:
 - **Enable/Disable Mods:** `PacosModManager.cfg` and change `[ModStates]` entries.
 - **Adjust Mod Values:** Open your mod's specific config file to change its settings.

+For now mods only update / start if you restart the game.

 ### Examples